MMf-mmf/social-mediaProject/README.md

-this website is a social media platform where users can do things like post, comment, and follow other users
+<span>this website is a social media platform where users can do things like post, comment, and follow other users </span>

-overview of technologies used are.
+<h1> overview of technologies used are. </h1>

 safe login using email verification utilizes cookies,  and password hashing to store user passwords in the database